 Kkaennip Kimchi (Korean Perilla Leaf Kimchi)

 Enjoy the authentic taste of Kkaennip Kimchi, also known as Perilla Leaf Kimchi.
-This Korean summer staple is easy to make at home and packed with robust flavors and nutrition.
+This Korean summer staple is easy to make at home and packed with robust flavors.
 Vegetarian or vegan diet adaptable!

 Turnip kimchi is served in a blue and white bowl over a white kitchen towel.